Documentation

 Details

-(Mandatory) Must be unique in name to other scheduled requests.
-This field is also used to set the summary field of the request.
+• Name.
+(Required) Give the scheduled request a name that is unique to other scheduled requests.
+This field sets the summary field of the request.

-This information is added to the description field of the scheduled request.
+• Description.
+This information is added to the Description field of the request.

 Tip

-Make sure the request type you wish to use is enabled and configured on the service you wish to use.
+Make sure the request type you choose is enabled and configured on the selected service.

-This field will show the services that the current user supports.
-Select the service that the scheduled request will be associated with.
+• Service.
+This dropdown shows the services that the current user supports.
+Select the service that the request will be associated with.

-Select the request catalog item that will be associated to this request.
+• Catalog.
+Select the request catalog item that the request will be associated with.

 Note